crosscompute/missions/next/20221107-0950 Analytics Automation Framework 1.0.0.md

 - [Done] Update `automations` from configuration
 - [Done] List automations in root

+## Tuesday 20221108-1730 - 20221108-1745: 15 minutes

+I think that today I will finish the fastapi migration so that we can return to work on the platform.

 # Schedule

 - [ ] Implement qrcode view